About Highlight Questions

 Qtip: You can use the Stop Words feature in the question editing pane on the right to automatically specify basic words (it, the, to, a, etc.) as non-interactive.

 - If desired, click the category names to edit them.

 The highlight question type can be customized using a few special features found in the question editing pane.

 Increase the range of your Like/Dislike scale to include more than three options.
 You can also use the Automatic Categories option to alter the scale to use words like Effective/Ineffective.

 Change the font size for the interactive text part of your question.

-Once your responses have been collected, Qualtrics offers various methods to create reports both in and out of the platform.
-From the Reports module, you can view aggregate data with pre-made reports as well as create your own.
-From the Data & Analysis module, you can view and manipulate your survey responses on an individual basis.
+Once your responses have been collected, Qualtrics offers various ways you can analyze your response data.
+From the Reports tab, you can view aggregate data in pre-made reports as well as create your own reports from scratch.
+From the Data & Analysis tab, you can view and manage individual respondents’ data.